Pathak-Akshay/parallel-tests-docker/README.md

 # Parallel Test Execution with Docker Compose and TestNG

 This project demonstrates how to execute TestNG tests in parallel using Docker Compose, significantly reducing test execution time.
-This approach is perfect for showcasing distributed testing skills in SDET interviews.

 ## Project Overview